- What might be the early stages of pregnancy

 Once your pregnancy is confirmed, take care of yourself, arrange for a caregiver and plan for a baby budget.

-- Start your prenatal care: It is the time to start having prenatal vitamins, especially folic acid supplements.
-It is better to take folic acid supplements from the time you start planning for pregnancy and till the time you conceive.
+- Start your prenatal care: If you have not started taking prenatal vitamins, especially folic acid supplements, yet, then start it now.
+It is better to take folic acid supplements at least two months before you conceive and continue with them for three months after conception.
 Folic acid helps to prevent neural tube defects like spina bifida in babies and ensures a safe pregnancy.

 - Investigate health insurance: Find out an effective health insurance plan that covers both prenatal care and delivery costs.
 The insurance should also cover the cost of the newborn.
 If you are working with a company, contact the human resource or benefits department to know about the insurance cover and maternity perks provided by your company.
 A healthy financial plan is essential before giving birth.